MateusMaiaDS/rjuliabugs/README.md

 remotes::install_github("MateusMaiaDS/rjuliabugs")
 ```

+## Using `rjuliabugs`: Setup, Troubleshooting, Parallelization Settings,and Contribution

 For further guidance, the rest of this README summarises most of the FAQ
-and additional instructions for installing Julia, troubleshooting, and
+and additional instructions for installing Julia and setting
-running `rjuliabugs` in parallel.
-We recommend reading the following
+`rjuliabugs`, troubleshooting, and running `rjuliabugs` in parallel.
+We
-sections:
+recommend reading the following sections:

 - [Installing Julia](#installing-julia)
 - [Troubleshooting JuliaCall setup:](#troubleshooting-juliacall-setup)